cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 *   Text strings are enclosed by double quotation '"' characters.
 They follow the conventions for strings as defined in section 7 of {{RFC7159}}.
+(ABNF users may want to note that there is no support in CDDL for the concept of case insensitivity in text strings; if necessary, regular expressions can be used ({{regexp}}).)

-Byte strings are enclosed by single quotation "'" characters and may be prefixed by "h" or "b64".
+*    Byte strings are enclosed by single quotation "'" characters and may be prefixed by "h" or "b64".
 If unprefixed, the string is interpreted as with a text string, except that single quotes must be escaped and that the UTF-8 bytes resulting are marked as a byte string (major type